 Brute force attacks

-Brute force attacks refer to trial and error by trying the combination of different usernames and passwords multiple times till the successful combination is detected.
+Brute force attacks refer to trial and error by trying the combination of different usernames and passwords multiple times till the successful combination is detected marketplace.
 The bots get access to your site using brute force attacks especially using the WordPress login page.

 Default WordPress does not limit the login attempts so bots can attack via the login page using brute force attacks.
 Even if the brute force attack attempt becomes unsuccessful, it can slow down your website due to multiple login attempts.
 Using brute force attacks, your account even gets suspended.